 Instructors retain the rights to materials they create for use in online teaching.
-B. H. Carroll Theological for creating those materials for the purpose of student instruction.
+B. H. Carroll Theological Institute has the right to make online materials available to instructors other than the person(s) responsible for creating those materials for the purpose of student instruction.